zone117x/DirtyText/README.md

 ### Compatibility

-`As of March 2013` Tested and working in latest versions of Chrome, Firefox, Opera (drag & drop unsupported), Safari, and IE8+
+`March 2013` Tested and working in latest versions of Chrome, Firefox, Opera (drag & drop unsupported), Safari, and IE8+